kurtekat/shaiya-episode-6/sdev/README.md

 ### Skill Ability 35

-The original code multiplies exp depending on the value of two `CUser` variables:
+The original code multiplies exp depending on the value of two `CUser` variables.

 ```
 // 00574080 (2.0)